SpeedAug: Policy Acceleration via Tempo-Enriched Policy and RL Fine-Tuning: Experiments

 \textbf{Metrics.} To evaluate policy performance, we collect 400 rollouts and report two metrics: (1) success rate - the number of successful episodes out of 400 trials, and (2) execution time - the average length of the successful rollouts, measured in environment steps.
-To compare the sample efficiency of different methods, we consider the number of environment steps and failed episodes required to reach a specified target success rate and execution time.

-\textbf{Pre-Training.} For the Robosuite tasks, we use 200 Proficient-Human (PH) demonstrations from the Robomimic dataset~\citep{robomimic2021} to pre-train the policies.
-For the Kitchen environment, 556 demonstrations of completing four subtasks in arbitrary order are used.
-The pre-training phase follows Diffusion Policy~\citep{chi2024diffusionpolicy}, using 20 denoising steps of DDPM and U-net architecture~\citep{unet} for the denoising network.
-See~\Cref{app:pretrain_detail} for further details.
+\textbf{Training.} Policies are pre-trained on demonstrations using Diffusion Policy~\citep{chi2024diffusionpolicy}.
+For the Robosuite tasks, we used 200 Proficient-Human demonstrations from the Robomimic dataset~\citep{robomimic2021} to pre-train the policies.
+For the Kitchen environment, we used 556 demonstrations of completing four subtasks in an arbitrary order.
+DPPO~\citep{dppo2024} is mainly used for RL fine-tuning in~\Cref{sec:sim_result}, as it stably achieves a high success rate via on-policy updates.
+PA-RL~\citep{parl} results are additionally provided in~\Cref{app:rl_alg} to compare sample efficiency when using an off-policy RL algorithm.
+Results are reported over 4 random seeds (2 fine-tuning × 2 pre-training seeds) with 95\% confidence intervals.
+See~\Cref{app:pretrain_detail,app:ft_detail} for further details.

-\textbf{Baselines.} The following baselines are considered throughout our experiments: 1) \texttt{No-Accel}: RL fine-tuning of the pre-trained policy without modification, 2) \texttt{Accel-Policy}: fine-tuning with a constant acceleration factor applied to the policy outputs, 3) \texttt{Accel-Demo}: pre-training with demonstrations accelerated by a constant factor, followed by fine-tuning, and 4) \texttt{SpeedTuning}~\citep{yuan2025speedtuning}: training a separate policy to decide the acceleration factor conditioned on the current state while keeping the pre-trained policy frozen.
-See~\Cref{app:baseline_detail} for implementation details.